Online Course Materials

 - Students watch the lectures at their own pace, do the reading and work on the problem sets (each lecture ends with a few suggestions for assignments, which instructors typically tailor to their own needs).

 - Occasional "class meetings" may be scheduled for discussion of the material, reviews for exams, informal interaction with students, and any enrichment material you may wish to cover.
-[Note: The value of online meetings during the pandemic is debatable.
-Our students prefer that we spend our time providing personalized feedback on assignments and answering questions via discussion groups and e-mail. ]

 Self-study.